pulumi/docs/content/tutorials/embedding-pulumi/getting-started/index.md

 ---
-title_tag: Getting Started with Embedding Pulumi | Learn Pulumi
+title_tag: Getting Started with Embedding Pulumi | Pulumi Tutorials
 title: "Getting Started"
 layout: topic
-date: 2021-12-15
-draft: false
 description: |
     Set up your local system to start building a working example of the Automation API.
 meta_desc: Learn how to set up your local system to start building a working example of the Pulumi Automation API in this tutorial.
-index: 0
+weight: 1
 estimated_time: 5
 meta_image: meta.png
 aliases: